d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 "code chunks" appear in gray.
 In the code chunk below, we demonstrate how to read the data set into `R` using the `read.csv()` function.

-Download and open the provided `R` script file for activity 3 to answer the following questions.
-Highlight and run lines 1 - 5.
-These lines of code read in the data set and name the data set myopia.
-The library function tells `R` which packages will be needed.

 ```r
 # This will read in the data set
 myopia <- read.csv("https://math.montana.edu/courses/s216/data/ChildrenLightSight.csv")
 ```

+Download and open the provided `R` script file for Activity 3 to answer the following questions.
+Highlight and run lines 1$-$5.
+These lines of code read in the data set and name the data set `myopia`.
+The library function tells `R` which packages will be needed.

 #### Displaying a single categorical variable {-}

 If we wanted to know how many children in our data set were in each level of myopia, we would create a frequency bar plot of the variable `Sight`.
-Enter the variable name, `Sight`, for xx into the ggplot code in line 10 in the `R` script file to create a bar plot.
-Highlight and run lines 9 - 15.
-Notice this is a **frequency** bar plot plotting counts (the number of children in each level of sight).
+Enter the variable name, `Sight`, for xx into the `ggplot` code in line 10 in the `R` script file to create a bar plot.
+Highlight and run lines 9$-$15.
+Notice this is a **frequency** bar plot plotting counts (the number of children in each level of sight is displayed on the $y$-axis).